 Harm van der Laan

-Harm van der Laan had a 39 year career in the Koninklijke Marechaussee which started in 1970 and ended in 2009.
-In those years he served on different places in The Netherlands, of which 12 years in Amsterdam supporting the municipal police.
-At the start and at the end of his career he was involved in the aviation business on Schiphol airport.
-In the 70ís as a passport control officer and from 1998 until 2009 as chief of immigration and finally ending his career as chief of the repatriation unit.
+Harm van der Laan had a 39-year career with the Royal Netherlands Marechaussee that started in 1970 and ended in 2009.
+In those years he served in various places in the Netherlands, of which twelve years in Amsterdam as support for the municipal police.
+At the beginning and at the end of his career, he was involved in aviation business at Amsterdam Schiphol Airport.
+In the 1970s as a passport control officer and from 1998 to 2009 as head of immigration, he ended his career as chief of the repatriation unit.

-For many years he was for his hobby involved in aviation.
-As a spotter, collector of aviation postcards, safety cards and later as secretary of the Schiphol Aviation Group, a society of spotters around Schiphol airport.
+For years he was involved in aviation for his hobby.
+As a spotter, collector of aviation postcards, safety cards and later as secretary of the Schiphol Aviation Group, a spotters' association around Schiphol Airport.

-In October 2011 Aad Neeven asked him to be his partner in the bookshop.
+In October 2011, Aad Neeven asked him to become his partner in the bookstore.

 This Month Highlights:

 Author: Roger Soupart/Kitty Nielsen